 Facility Inspections

-To go along with its strong overall grade, we awarded this nursing home a grade of A for our inspections rating.
-Inspection scores are based on several datapoints located in the a nursing home's recent inspection reports.
-Facilities that excel in this category typically have few deficiencies on their reports.
-Most importantly, these places should not have any severe deficiencies which are associated with endangerment of patients.
-While this facility had a few minor dings on its report, it had zero severe deficiencies.
-Severe deficiencies are labeled as categories G, H, I, J, K and L. This tells you that the government inspectors did not deem any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
-The fact that the deficiencies were relatively minor made us feel better about this inspection report.
+On top of being a strong facility overall, this nursing home excelled in our inspections category, where it received an A. Few facilities fared better in that category.
+Our inspection grades are tied to many items found on the a nursing home's recent inspection reports.
+Facilities that receive favorable grades in this category have very few deficiencies on their reports.
+Most importantly, these places generally do not have any severe deficiencies which are associated with risks to patient safety.
+While this nursing home had a few minor dings on its inspection report, it had no severe deficiencies.
+Severe deficiencies are found in categories G, H, I, J, K and L. This tells you that the government inspectors did not deem any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
+The fact that none of the deficiencies were severe leaves us less concerned with this inspection report.

 Short-term Care Quality